 NATIONALLY ACCREDITED TRAINING THAT DELIVERS RESULTS

-This unit will provide applicants with the skills, knowledge and information to safely operate a materials hoist and to enable them to undertake assessment with a SafeWork SA registered Assessor for a Licence to Perform High-Risk Work.
-The unit is based on the requirements of the National Standards for Licensing Persons Performing High Risk Work.
+This unit will provide applicants with the skills, knowledge and information to safely operate a non-slewing mobile crane (greater than 3 tonnes capacity), and to enable them to undertake assessment with a SafeWork SA registered Assessors for a licence to perform High Risk Work.
+Units are based on the requirements of the National Standards for Licensing Persons Performing High Risk Work.

-- Identifying workplace hazards, control measures and appropriate standards,
+- Identifying workplace hazards, controls, appropriate standards, and communication methods

-- Check hoist is appropriate to the load and workplace conditions
+- Determine weight of load and check crane is appropriate to the load and workplace conditions

 There are no pre-requisites for this unit; however, the minimum age for licensing is 18 years.